srinavyavelugubantla/weather/README.md

 # weather
-display the weather according user preference
+display the weather according to user preference